uds-se/fuzzingbook/README.md

 #### Git

 We use git in a single strand of revisions.
 Do not branch, do not merge.
 Sync early; sync often.
-Only push if everything builds and passes.
+Only push if everything ("make all") builds and passes.

 ## Publishing